Nick Harrison (Shortland Street): Storylines

 Badboy Nick was accused of stealing a boat and fell out with best friend, Stuart (Martin Henderson) when their mutual friend Miles Lucas (Hamish MacFarlane) committed suicide and the two struggled to withhold their emotions.
 Nick started to date punk girl, Serena Hughes (Willa O'Neill) to anger his mother Jenny (Maggie Harper).
 However the plan backfired when Serena and Jenny got on famously and Nick fell for her.
 However the two eventually broke up and Nick developed unrequited love for Rachel McKenna (Angela Bloomfield).
 Nick grew jealous when Rachel got together with Stuart and got in a serious accident when he stole Stuart's motorbike in a fit of rage.
-Whilst Nick dated a girl called Olivia, he learned that he may not be Jenny's real son, with the possibility of being swapped at birth with Adam Brady (Jeremy Brennan) arising.
+Whilst Nick dated a girl called Olivia (Emma Turner), he learned that he may not be Jenny's real son, with the possibility of being swapped at birth with Adam Brady (Jeremy Brennan) arising.
 Undergoing an identity crisis, Nick nicknamed himself "Slash" and took up smoking.
 However Adam was soon revealed to be mentally ill and was sent to a psychiatric ward, and Nick realised how much he loved his mum, dropping his bad boy persona.
 Nick cleaned up his act and developed a crush on new girl, Waverley Wilson (Claire Chitham) after he broke up with Olivia.
 Waverley used Nick for sex but the two eventually started to legitimately develop feelings.

 Waverley had a pregnancy scare which saw Nick nervously propose.
 He married Rachel in a protest on student loans which upset Waverley to the point where she fled the country.
 After setting off fireworks, a damaged one hit Nick in the face and temporarily blinded him and in the aftermath, he dated Ramona (Ashleigh Seagar) but they broke up when Nick clumsily misplaced her baby, Lucy.
 Nick started an awkward fling with Rachel when she was struck by lightning which soon ended when Rachel recovered.
 Nick dated a woman named Vanessa but when Waverley returned to town, the two finally reconciled.
 Nick forgave Waverley when she cheated on him but couldn't accept her when she cut his hair without consent.
 The two broke up.
 Nick saved good friend Minnie Crozier (Katrina Devine) from entering prostitution and the two entered a relationship however it ended when Nick slapped her in a fit of rage.
 Nick started to date Angela Weaver (Katherine Hubbard) and she fell pregnant.
 However Angela was revealed to be terminally ill but decided to go through with the pregnancy.
 They married in an unofficial ceremony and Angela gave birth to a son they named Lucas (Christopher Preece) shortly before she died.